-Students who cancel their enrollment in Quantic School of Business and Technology are removed from their cohort.
+Refunds for cancellations or withdrawals will be processed in accordance with the Refund Policy schedule.
+Students who cancel their enrollment or withdraw from Quantic School of Business and Technology are removed from their cohort.
 Withdrawn students retain access to a selection of courses but may not complete the remainder of the degree.